Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 This was incredibly manual, inflexible, and limiting.
 When machine learning was introduced in the late 2000s/early 2010s, however, there was a shift.

-Suddenly, LLMs could be trained to recognize patterns in language data, allowing them to understand and generate language with much greater complexity and nuance, far beyond the rigid confines of rule-based systems.
+Suddenly, LLMs could be trained to recognize patterns in language data, allowing them to understand and generate natural language with much greater complexity and nuance, far beyond the rigid confines of rule-based systems.

 1966